encoredev/encore/README.md

 - **[Preview environments](https://encore.dev/docs/how-to/github):** Integrate with GitHub to automatically set up each pull request as an ephemeral preview environment.

-- **[Deploy to your existing cloud account](https://encore.dev/docs/deploy/infra):** Encore seamlessly deploys your application to your existing cloud account in AWS/GCP/Azure, using best practices for building secure and scalable distributed systems.
+- **[Deploy to your existing cloud account](https://encore.dev/docs/deploy/infra):** Encore deploys your application to your existing cloud account in AWS/GCP/Azure, using best practices for building secure and scalable distributed systems.

 - **[Intelligent architecture diagrams](https://encore.dev/docs/develop/encore-flow):** Visualise your application in real-time with automated and interactive architecture diagrams.

-- **[Distributed Tracing](https://encore.dev/docs/observability/tracing):** Your application is automatically instrumented for excellent observability.
-  Automatically capture information about API calls, goroutines, HTTP requests, database queries, and more.
+- **[Distributed Tracing](https://encore.dev/docs/observability/tracing):** Your application is automatically instrumented to capture information about API calls, goroutines, HTTP requests, database queries, and more.

-- **[Secrets management](https://encore.dev/docs/develop/secrets):** The easiest way ever to store and securely use secrets and API keys.
-Define secrets in your code like any other variable, and Encore takes care of the rest.
+- **[Secrets management](https://encore.dev/docs/develop/secrets):** Securely store and use secrets, and API keys, without doing any work.
+Define secrets in your code, like any other variable, and Encore takes care of the rest.

-- **[Automated API documentation](https://encore.dev/docs/develop/api-docs):** Encore parses your source code to understand the request/response schemas for all your APIs, and automatically generates high-quality, interactive API Documentation for you.
+- **[Automated API documentation](https://encore.dev/docs/develop/api-docs):** Encore parses your source code to understand the request/response schemas for all your APIs and automatically generates high-quality API Documentation.

-- **[Generated Frontend Clients](https://encore.dev/docs/how-to/integrate-frontend):** Automatically generate type-safe, documented clients for your frontends.
+- **[Generated Frontend Clients](https://encore.dev/docs/how-to/integrate-frontend):** Automatically generate type-safe API clients to integrate with your frontend.

 ## Use cases